Duality theorems for \'etale gerbes on orbifolds: Preliminary material

 One easily checks that $\age$ is a locally constant function on $\calg^{(0)}$ and invariant under the $\calg$ action.
-Therefore the $\age$ function descends to a function on the inertia orbifold $I\X$, which is an important part of the definition of the Chen-Ruan orbifold cohomology \cite{cr}.
+Therefore the $\age$ function descends to a locally constant function on the inertia orbifold $I\X$.
+It is an important part of the definition of the Chen-Ruan orbifold cohomology \cite{cr}.